T-sashi-pavan/Employ-Leave-Management-System/RENDER_DEPLOYMENT.md

 In Render Dashboard, add these environment variables:
 - `SECRET_KEY`: `your-super-secret-key-for-production`
-- `DATABASE_URL`: Will be auto-generated for PostgreSQL
 - `FLASK_ENV`: `production`

 ### Step 5: Database Setup

-Render provides PostgreSQL.
-Update your app to use it in production.
+Your app uses SQLite database which will be automatically created on first run.
+No additional database configuration needed!

+**Benefits of SQLite on Render:**
+- ✅ Persistent storage (file doesn't reset)
+- ✅ Zero configuration required
+- ✅ Fast performance for your app size
+- ✅ No additional costs

 ### Features on Render:
 ✅ Automatic HTTPS
 ✅ Free tier available
-✅ Persistent database storage
+✅ Persistent SQLite storage
 ✅ Continuous deployment from Git
 ✅ Custom domains
 ✅ Built-in monitoring